neondatabase/website/content/docs/introduction/billing.md

 ## Billing metrics explained

 This section provides a detailed explanation of Neon's billing metrics and how they are calculated.
 Billing in Neon is account based.
-Refer to your billing invoice for a cost-per-project breakdown.
+If you require a project-based cost breakdown, refer to your [billing invoice](#neon-invoices).

 ### Data transfer